Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 It does seem, however, that disastrous data breaches are happening more often than ever before!

-Mullvad follows standard practices here and utilizes industry standard AES-256 Encryption via a UDP.
+Mullvad follows standard practices here and utilizes industry standard AES-256 Encryption via UDP.

 Nothing out of the ordinary here.
 I would have liked some more info on those subjects on their website.